laurelherting/lmh-headspace/AWS/examTips.md

 Linked accounts:
 * 20 linked accounts only
 * To add more visit https://aws-portal.amazon.com/gp/aws/html-forms-controller/contactus/aws-account-and-billing
-Billing Alerts:
+* Billing Alerts:
-* When monitoring is enabled on paying account, billing data for all linked accounts is included.
+  * When monitoring is enabled on paying account, billing data for linked accounts included
-* You can still create billing alerts per individual account.
+* You can still create billing alerts per individual account
-CloudTrail:
+* CloudTrail:
   * CloudTrail For auditing, cloudWatch is for performance.
   * Per AWS account and is enabled per region.
   * Can consolidate logs using an S3 bucket:
     * Turn on CloudTrail in paying account.
     * Create bucket policy that allows cross-account access.
     * Turn on CloudTrail in other accounts and use bucket in the paying account.

 Consolidated Billing allows you to get volume discounts on all your accounts.

-Unused reserved instances for EC2 are applied across the group.
+Unused reserved EC2 instances are applied across the group.

-CloudTrail is on a per account and per region basis, but can be aggregated into single bucket belonging to the paying account.
+CloudTrail is on a per account and per region basis

-### AWS Organizations:
--Allows you to create organizational units (ie. human resources, developers) & than attach accounts to those organizational units and then you can apply poilicies.
--Policies can be directly applied to organizational units, accounts in there will inherit it or you can apply a policy directly to an AWS account.
+* Can be grouped into single bucket belonging to the paying account

 ### AWS Quick Start
 Way of deploying evironments quickly, using CloudFormation templates built by